FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Ronald F. Clarke - FleetCor Technologies, Inc.

 Yeah.
-We owned – I don't have it in front of me, we've owned Cambridge for whatever half the period.
+We owned – I don't have it in front of me, we've owned Cambridge for whatever, half the period.
 I have the full year.
 I think we're looking at 15% to 16% on a pro forma basis in the local currencies for this year, for calendar 2017.
 And again, I don't have it in front of me, but based on the thesis, the business case to buy the thing, similar, kind of somewhere in the 15% to 17% range, I think, was our outlook for 2018 for that business.

 Rayna Kumar - Evercore Group LLC